fhiso/legacy-format/dates.md

 particular lexical form.

-{.note}  This allows applications to store the *calendar year* component of the *date* as two integers internally and regenerate its lexical form upon serialisation.
+{.note}  This allows applications to store the *calendar year* component of the *date* as two integers internally, and regenerate its lexical form upon serialisation.

 The *calendar* *may* define further restrictions on the range of integers permitted as *logical years*.
-Any such restritictions apply regardless of whether *dual years* are in used.
+Any such restrictions apply regardless of whether *dual years* are in used.

 #### Epochs

-The `Epoch` production encodes the *epoch name* component of the *date*, which specifies both the particular *epoch* from which *calendar years* and the direction of the numbering.
+The `Epoch` production encodes the *epoch name* component of the *date*, which specifies both the particular *epoch* from which *calendar years* are numbered and the direction of the numbering.
 Each *calendar* specifies the set of permitted *epoch names* components for that *calendar*.

 {.example}  The Julian *calendar* defined in {§julian} includes the *epoch names* "`B.C.`" and "`A.D.`", standing for Before Christ and Anno